 So for the indoor ceremony, my priority is moving around as quietly and as quickly as possible to get the shots I need.
 Usually I'm competing for the same aisle space the participants are, or crouching next to a pew, chair, or bench.
 While my goal is to be unobtrusive and fast, I also focus on effectiveness -- even with a silent shutter, the subtle noise caused by my motions can be a distraction.
 I shoot what I need to get the shot, but make sure I'm not making a racket.

-Outdoor ceremonies, while offering a greater volume of light (the SUN) and mobility (flexible pathwasy), are limited by weather conditions.
+While offering a greater volume of light (the SUN) and mobility (flexible pathways), outdoor ceremonies are limited by weather conditions.
 Depending on the time of day, the light could be beating down heavily on a ceremony space, or perhaps it decided to rain and make the ground super squishy.

 So my goal is to ultimately get the shots you want without being obnoxious (stepping in front of the parents), but being daring enough to get close (unless there are ceremonial or religious restrictions to be observed).